-The bright and modern city of Jyväskylä lies in the heart of Finland, and is known to Finns as the City of Light, thanks to almost 100 illuminated sites, including the impressive Kuokkala bridge and the delightful Rantaraitti – a well lit pedestrian and cycling path circling Lake Jyväsjärvi.
+The bright and modern city of Jyväskylä lies in the heart of Finland, and is known to Finns as the City of Light, thanks to over 100 illuminated sites, including the impressive Kuokkala bridge and the delightful Rantaraitti – a well lit pedestrian and cycling path circling Lake Jyväsjärvi.
 The city itself is situated on the banks of Lake Päijänne, Finland’s longest and deepest lake, and the surrounding region is recognised as being one of the most beautiful areas of the country.
-Jyväskylä is well known as a bustling city of sport and education and as highly popular venue for events such as famous Neste Rally Finland.
+Jyväskylä is well known as a bustling city of sport and education and as highly popular venue for events such as famous Secto Rally Finland.
 There are two UNESCO World Heritage sites in the region, nearly 30 buildings designed by the legendary architect Alvar Aalto (including Säynätsalo Town Hall which is consider to be one of his most significant works) and visitors should also make time to visit some of the city’s famous landmarks such the Harju ridge and Vesilinna water tower.

 In addition to Jyväskylä, the Jyväskylä Region includes the municipalities of Jämsä, Muurame, Toivakka, Joutsa, Luhanka, Keuruu, Petäjävesi, Uurainen, Multia, Laukaa, Hankasalmi, Konnevesi, Äänekoski and Lomaseutu: Kinnula, Kivijärvi, Pihtipudas ja Viitasaari.